It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 Dr. Gourmet Says...

-I have not tried this technique in chili but will try this soon.
+I have not tried this technique in chili.
 The experiment with using baking soda in the tomato sauce took about eleven tries before I felt that it was just right.
 Using a pH meter and finding the least amount that would make an acid neutral sauce and not ruin the taste took time.

-That Low-Acid Tomato Sauce recipe makes about 5 cups total (10 - 1/2 cup servings).
-Depending on your chili recipe you could use this as a guide.
-In your recipe you might start very low and add baking soda in.
-Keep in mind that the baking soda also adds sodium and you will need less salt.
+That Low-Acid Tomato Sauce recipe makes about 5 cups total (10 1/2-cup servings).
+Depending on the volume of your chili recipe you could use this as a guide.
+In your recipe you might start very low and add baking soda in a half-teaspoon at a time.
+Keep in mind that the baking soda also adds sodium and you will need less salt in the overall recipe.

-The other key with chili is that it is sometimes the spice and not the acidity that causes the problem.
-Using only cumin as your spice might help and adding in chili powder and other spices only to the level you can tolerate is one strategy.
+The other issue with chili is that it is sometimes the spice and not the acidity that causes the problem.
+Using only cumin as your spice might help, and adding in chili powder and other spices only to the level you can tolerate is one strategy.

 Thanks for writing,